Actyx/Actyx/web/developer.actyx.com/docs/learn-actyx/advanced-tutorial/introduction.md

 ## What you'll learn

-- How a real-world Actyx solution works
+- How a real-world Actyx solution is implemented
 - What the building blocks of an Actyx app are
 - How to import order data into ActyxOS
 - How to integrate with machines